 When you purchase the EVscope, you are buying something "as is" and should know that unlike with a regular rig, you will not be able to switch out or replace any part over time.
 This might not be a problem for most people, but it is still important to know if you plan on keeping the product for years to come.

 Interested in purchasing the EVscope?
-You can do so at OPT.
+You can do so at High Point Scientific.

 If you already own the EVscope and have taken images with it, attach them to the comments section of this post so we can all see your work!